ANNMAINAWANGARI/b2/README.md

-# HNG-backend-task-two
+# Test-backend-task

-A simple REST API capable of CRUD operations with Node.js, Express and Postgres.
+A simple REST API capable of CRUD operations with Node.js, Express and MONGODB.

 # Requirements

 Node
 Express
-Postgres
+MONGODB

 # Installation

 Requirements
-You need postgres installed and running on your computer.
+You need NODE installed  on your computer.

 # Usage